July 20, 2023

 One powerful example is if a user attempts to make a transaction or access sensitive information from a device that doesn’t match their usual profile, Fingerprint can help businesses flag this visit as suspicious.
 It could signify a fraudster trying to use stolen login credentials.

 Fingerprint Smart Signals, a collection of identifiers that provides highly accurate and sustained device identifiers, including out-of-the-box IP blocklist matching.
-Here, you can learn more about the full suite of Smart Signals, including browser bot detection, VPN detection, Android tamper detection, and more.
+Here, you can learn more about the full suite of Smart Signals, including browser bot detection, VPN detection, rooted device detection, and more.

 All article tags